 Ultimately, I do not believe public education is the best situation for the Christian child.
 He is known in Christian circles for this quote: ‘We cannot continue to send our children to Caesar for their education and be surprised when they come home as Romans.’

 This is a letter to the editor I submitted to the local newspaper.
-It is a more condensed version of this blog post.
+It is related to this post.

 Concerning the Related Content section, I encourage everyone to evaluate the content carefully.